mperignon/2016-02-04-Flagstaff/lessons/sqlite/06-agg.md

 If we add two values,
 and one of them is null,
 the result is null.
-By extension,
-if we use `sum` to add all the values in a set, and any of those values are null, the result should also be null.
+However, if we use `sum` to add all the values in a set, and any of those values are null, the aggregation function ignores null values and only combine those that are non-null.
-It's much more useful,
-though,
-for aggregation functions to ignore null values and only combine those that are non-null.
-This behavior lets us write our queries as:
+This behavior lets us write queries as:

 ~~~ {.sql}
 SELECT min(dated) FROM Visited;